ibm-cloud-docs/EventStreams/eventstreams155.md

 ### Rotating the key

 {{site.data.keyword.keymanagementserviceshort}} supports the rotation of root keys, either on demand or on a schedule.
-When this occurs, {{site.data.keyword.messagehub}} adopts the new key by re-wrapping the DEK <link to info on envelope encryption above>.
+When this occurs, {{site.data.keyword.messagehub}} adopts the new key by re-wrapping the DEK as described previously in [how customer-managed encryption works](/docs/services/EventStreams?topic=eventstreams-managing_encryption#encryption_how).
 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/services/EventStreams?topic=eventstreams-at_events).

 You can find out more about using {{site.data.keyword.keymanagementserviceshort}} in the [Getting Started tutorial !
-[External link icon](../../icons/launch-glyph.svg "External link icon")]](/docs/services/key-protect?topic=key-protect-getting-started-tutorial).
+[External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-getting-started-tutorial).

 <!--
 You can use bring-your-own-key (BYOK) customer-managed encryption keys using [{{site.data.keyword.keymanagementservicefull}}